 In response, the General Assembly created the Medical Mutual to provide malpractice insurance to Maryland health care providers.
 I had no idea that a previous “malpractice crisis” (in quotes because I’m always skeptical) spawned Medical Mutual while I was in elementary school.

-Medical Mutual competes against other malpractice insurance companies and obviously does so competitively or they would not have so many doctors.
-So apparently, the idea spawned 34 years ago still works quite well today.
+Medical Mutual competes against other malpractice insurance companies and obviously does it so competitively or they would not have so many doctors.
+So apparently, the idea spawned 34 years ago and still works quite well today.